Osprey Sanctuary Zone Kayak Trail, Ningaloo Marine Park (Top trail)

 - Kayak 6 – The Bungle Bungles: 22° 14.805'S, 113° 49.744'E;

-SITE INFORMATION:
+SITE INFORMATION:Â

-Kayak 5 The Lagoon - The depth of Kayak 5 ranges from three to seven metres, and is a lagoon inside the main reef.
+Kayak 5Â The Lagoon -Â The depth of Kayak 5 ranges from three to seven metres, and is a lagoon inside the main reef.
 You can complete this in a loop pattern around the inside of the reef.
-This is a fantastic snorkel; some of the species observed include clams, anemone and anemone fish, reef sharks, a plethora of reef fish species and several coral species including plate coral to porites bombies to large stands of staghorn in pristine condition.
+This is a fantastic snorkel; some of the species observed include clams, anemone and anemone fish, reef sharks, a plethora of reef fish species and several coral species including plate coral to porites bombies to large stands of staghorn in pristine condition.Â

 Kayak 6 The Bungle Bungles - Kayak 6 ranges in depth from three to four metres.
 It comprises of several large porites bombies on the inside of a channel, inside the main reef.
-A variety of fish species may be observed including many schooling fish, and again large patches of staghorn corals can be found on the western edge of the reef.
+A variety of fish species may be observed including many schooling fish, and again large patches of staghorn corals can be found on the western edge of the reef.Â

-Once at the site, assess the currents prior to entry − it is recommended to snorkel into the current at the beginning of your snorkel to enable an easy return to the mooring.
+These sites may be attempted individually or in any combination.
+The line on the map is for illustration purposes only.
+The actual route and duration are dependent on the number of sites visited, based on your own abilities.
+Once at the site, assess the currents prior to entry − it is recommended to snorkel into the current at the beginning of your snorkel to enable an easy return to the mooring.Â

 National Parks